 Cook County

-Chicago Construction Accident Lawyers
+Chicago Construction Accident Attorneys

-Representation for Construction Accident Lawsuits in Chicago
+representing Construction Accident Victims in Chicago

-Should I report my Construction Site Injury?
+Should I Report My Construction Site Injury?

-Common Causes of Construction Accidents
+What Are Common Causes of Construction Accidents?

 Construction site accidents often arise from unsafe steel erection, crane accidents, ladder and roof falls, equipment failures, and scaffolding accidents.
 A thorough investigation of the construction site is crucial to determine what caused or contributed to the injuries, and who is responsible.